This service supports the offline backup, dumping, and recovery of data.

-The Storage module is responsible for uploading, dumping, and downloading backup files.
+The Storage module uploads, dumps, and downloads backup files.

-Currently all backup data is uploaded to OSS for storage, and users can obtain temporary links to download their data as needed.
+Currently, all backup data is uploaded to OSS for storage, and users can obtain temporary links to download data as needed.
 The Storage module also supports dumping backup files from OSS to an Archive Storage for cheaper and steady offline storage.